SilenceX12138/SilenceX12138.github.io/content/publication/jiang2025well/index.md

 ---
-title: "TabEBM: A Tabular Data Augmentation Method with Distinct Class-Specific Energy-Based Models"
+title: "How Well Does Your Tabular Generator Learn the Structure of Tabular Data?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Andrei Margeloiu
   - admin
   - Nikola Simidjievski
   - Mateja Jamnik

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - "Equal contribution"
-  - "Equal contribution"
+#   - 'Equal contribution'
+#   - 'Equal contribution'

 # date: '2013-07-01T00:00:00Z'
 # doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: "2024-09-25T00:00:00Z"
+publishDate: "2025-03-12T00:00:00Z"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).